dspace-group/rtbessential2d/README.md

 Radar Test Bench - Essential 2D Control Library

-## Build
+## Preconditions

-Before building, please ensure that the following tools are installed and appropriately advertised via the PATH environment variable.
+Please ensure that the following tools are installed and appropriately advertised via the PATH environment variable.

 ### Linux